 Let’s keep it simple… Toys, Play, and Interaction are all essential components of child development.
 Toys promote critical thinking, creativity, emotional, social, sensory, fine motor, and gross motor skills.
-While technology has its place, especially where communication and mobility are concerned, when it comes to play, electronics cannot replace the much needed personal contact or real human interaction that toys facilitate.
+While technology has its place, especially where communication and mobility are concerned, when it comes to playing, electronics cannot replace the much needed personal contact or real human interaction that toys facilitate.
 So you ask, What Toys do Therapists Recommend?
-Below are just a few favorite therapist recommended developmental toys, games, and activities.
+Below are just a few favorite therapists recommended developmental toys, games, and activities.

 In the article “Why This Toy?” on the National Association for the Education of Young Children website, Dr. Toy explains the importance of “Open-ended toys” such as, activities like blocks, puppets, dolls, and art supplies. http://families.naeyc.org/learning-and-development/child-development/why-toy#sthash.ZUjBkjIb.dpuf